OrientedPlanarDiagram#

 add_virtual_crossing(crossing_for_adding, **attr)

-Add or update a crossing and update the crossing attributes.
+Add or update a virtual crossing.

 add_virtual_crossings_from(...)